Cynab/Cynab/README.md

 Hi, I'm Dang!
-Curently senior year in FPT high school ^ ^.
-I master 3 main language: Java, C++ and Js.
-Heading to get AWS and data structure certificate.
+Curently freshman year in HUST, I master 3 Languages: JS, C++ and C#.
+I have AWS and data strucs certificate, Heading to join electrical engineering in circuit :D!

 You guys can contact me in me@cynab.net